Traditional Midwifery Services:

 - Birth Pool – if you are planning to labour or give birth in water and want to do so in a birthing pool, you’ll need to purchase one.
 The company you order your birth kit from will have pools for purchase too.

 - Sonograms/Ultrasounds – These are NOT routinely requested.
 However, if one is desired or prudent, clients may go to any lab/clinic/doctor of their choice with a prescription from their physician.
 Most will accept insurance as well as Medicaid.

 - Lab Work – Every effort is made to limit lab work or omit it altogether.
-If any is needed, clients will pay their choice of provider for lab fees.
+If any is needed, certain tests can be ordered & performed by the midwife or clients will pay their choice of provider for lab fees.
 Alternatively, clients can order their own Prenatal Blood Work here.